 The Chosen Meeple is our drop-in board gaming group.
 We meet once a month following Shabbat services and kiddush, from about 12:00 to 5:00 pm.
 Everyone is welcome to join in one of the various board games that are being played and stay as long as you like.
-It’s a fun way to spend a Saturday afternoon.
-For more information, contact Bernie Gabin.
+It’s a fun way to spend an afternoon.

 Don’t know what a Meeple is?